rasripa/rs-retail-agenticai-workshop-dummy/README.md

 ## Getting Started

-1. Start with the prerequisites notebook in the `prereqs` folder
+1. Start with `lab-0/fundamentals`
-2. Complete Lab 0 to understand the fundamentals of Strands Agents
-3. Progress through Labs 1-4 in sequence
+3. Progress through Labs 0-4 in sequence
-4. Each lab builds on concepts from previous labs

 ## Requirements

 - AWS account with access to Amazon Bedrock
-- Python 3.9+
-- Required Python packages: strands-agents, strands-agents-tools, boto3
+- Python 3.11+

-## Get started
-Open `prereqs` folder to start the first activity.